-- The control panel in setting 2. menu.
-Press the unlock symbol. - The control panel in unlocking menu.
+The control panel in unlocking menu.
+Pressymbol. - .
+The control panel in unlocking menu.
 Press on open padlock, then OK or MENU to unlock the tools menu.
 When activated the symbol changes colour to green. - The control panel in setting menu with unlocked tool menu.
 In order to get to the tool menu, press the symbol.